tomchen/example-typescript-package/README.md

   - Whether you use npm as your package manager ≠ Whether you can publish to the npm registry
 - Works fine in VS Code.
 In my configuration **.eslintrc** and **.prettierrc** cooperate perfectly
 - See `scripts` in **package.json** for other predefined script commands
+- [pinst](https://github.com/typicode/pinst) is used to solve [a problem of husky](https://typicode.github.io/husky/#/?id=yarn-2)
+- The installation of the package with npm, yarn v1 and yarn v2+ is ensured in [this test](https://github.com/tomchen/example-typescript-package-test)

 ## References